 Leading Change Institute

-The Leading Change Institute explores higher education challenges, empowering librarians and information technologists to initiate conversations and take action on issues of importance not just to their individual institutions, but to the entire higher education community.
-Fellows in the Institute hear from speakers from a wide range of backgrounds who will share real-life problems from across the higher education landscape for which participants will be challenged to devise and propose solutions.
+Participants in the week-long residential Leading Change Institute, successor to the highly-regarded Frye Leadership Institute established in 2000, contemplate and explore higher education challenges and solutions.
+Through the LCI, individuals are empowered to initiate conversations and take action on issues of importance not just to their individual institutions, but to the entire higher education community.
+Fellows at the Institute meet with speakers from a wide range of backgrounds who share real-life problems from across the higher education landscape for which participants are challenged to devise and propose solutions.